eerielocus/2020-fall-cs160-team-snorlax/project/README.md

 # Postcard
 Drag and drop an image to upload it to the database.<br />

+# Installation
+Download files contained in /project directory.<br />
 Run the server by using command: ./mvnw spring-boot:run<br />
-On Windows, use mvnw.cmd instead<br />
+On Windows, use mvnw.cmd instead.<br />

+# Usage
 Visit localhost:8080 on a browser to see how React has rendered the page.
 You can upload an image on this page.
 Nothing is preloaded into the database, but with an image uploaded, you can navigate to it with the API.<br/>